Making a design system more effective through co-creation and strategic alignment

 In fact, together with designers from some of those large applications teams, we prototyped a new unified experience that merged four applications into a single product, powered by w3DS 7.0.
 After approval from stakeholders, the w3 Unified experience was developerd in one quarter and launched for all IBMers in January 2021.

-My final contribution to w3DS was conducting user research and prototyping the documentation website that will follow the release of w3DS 7.0.
+My final contribution to w3DS was conducting user research and prototyping the documentation website that would follow the release of w3DS 7.0.
 The website's goal was to (re)introduce w3DS and its new positioning and tone, give easy access to the libraries, guidance, and valuable tools, and start offering w3DS 7.0 to a broader audience.

 As the relationship with the w3DS team and its core users became more solid, we started exploring paths for scaling.
 Having a contribution model was one idea frequently mentioned.
 The w3DS squad would be the facilitators evaluating and approving new contributions from external designers and developers.
 Based on the co-creation sessions and interviews with users, I draft the first iteration of a contribution journey.